kbdharun/vanillaos-xfce/README.md

 # Vanilla OS XFCE Image

-Containerfile for building a Vanilla OS Desktop image fox XFCE.
+Containerfile for building a Vanilla OS Desktop image for XFCE.

-This image is based on top of [`vanillaos/core`](https://github.com/Vanilla-OS/desktop-image/pkgs/container/core) and offers the default
-Vanilla OS Desktop experience with GNOME.
+This image is based on top of [`vanillaos/core`](https://github.com/Vanilla-OS/core-image/pkgs/container/core) and offers the default Vanilla OS Desktop experience with XFCE.

 ## Build